Pencroff/Dapper-DAL/README.md

 Data access layer with Dapper as wrapper IDbConnection

 Good day.
 Very often when we start write some .NET project we use [Entity Framework (EF)][1] (Thanks Microsoft for good product).
 We use EF directly or sometimes we wrap EF with Repository or UnitOfWork and Repository patterns.
-We do it for testing or for hide EF from upper layers ([read more detail][2]).
+We do it for testing or for hiding EF from upper layers ([read more detail][2]).
 EF and LINQ very fast, simple and elegant solution.

 And then in development process we understand - we need more better performance and move some bussines logic to stored prosedures in SQL.
-But unfortunatly Stored procedures couldn't elegant use in EF solution.
+But unfortunatly Stored procedures couldn't be used elegant with EF solution.
 We get high dependency with SP in upper layer.

 I try to resolve this problem in my current design.
 What points I develop: